Top

 Don’t encourage gentrification!

-The arrival of American and European digital nomads that make more money than the locals is a risk for the local communities.
+The arrival of American and European digital nomads, who often earn more than the local population, poses a risk to local communities.

-• Rent rooms and flats at a correct price.
+• Rent rooms and apartments at fair prices.

-• Avoid accommodations that belong to big real estate groups.
+• Avoid accommodations owned by large real estate groups.

-• Do not let the taxi drivers overcharge you.
+• Don’t allow taxi drivers to overcharge you.

 If you were wondering what to do in Oaxaca, I hope this article will help you to prepare for your next Mexican escape.
 If you have any doubts or questions, leave me a comment.

-In case you want to share this article on Pinterest, do it!
+In case you want to share this article Visit Oaxaca: My 10 Top on Pinterest, do it!

 visit oaxaca